An infinite family of non-cyclic 1-cylinder pillowcase-tiled surfaces: Introduction

 \subsection{Acknowledgements}

-We would like to thank Paul Apisa for his mentorship and for many helpful conversations.
+We would like to thank Paul Apisa for his mentorship throughout this project, as well as the referees for their detailed and helpful feedback.
 This project started during the summer 2024 research program for undergraduates at UW Madison supported by NSF grant DMS 2304840, and continued in the fall 2024 Madison Experimental Mathematics lab supported by NSF DMS 2230900.